The shopping trip

 When we were in Katmandu there was no way to avoid buying our supplies for the trip.
 All I needed was a sleeping bag, thermal underwear, gloves, a hat, a warm coat, and wind pants to complete my inventory.
 Aside from some socks, underwear, two t-shirts and a toothbrush, that is all anyone needs to trek the full length of the Everest Base Camp trail.

-Shopping should never last more than two hours.
+Shopping should never last over two hours.
 You go into one or two stores, buy what you need and leave.
 I don’t squabble and bargain, I just take what I get with whatever reasonable price I can.
-When it comes to camping equipment, I know what I need, and I managed to make my purchases for about 100 USD in about a half an hour.
+For camping equipment, I know what I need, and I made my purchases for about 100 USD in about a half an hour.
 Some people look at shopping as a hobby or a passion.
 They love it and do it whenever they can.
-Some people love to shop – I like it about as much as a serving of lima beans that my mother used to force me to eat.
+Some people love to shop—I like it about as much as a serving of lima beans that my mother used to force me to eat.

 I like efficiency.
-Going to five or six shops and bantering over the price of the same items when you can do that in one shop doesn’t make sense to me.
-I was proud of my patience as I stumbled from one small shop to the next in a torrential rain storm.
+Going to five or six shops and bantering over the price of the same items when you can do that in one shop makes little sense to me.
+I was proud of my patience as I stumbled from one small shop to the next in a torrential rainstorm.

 The Kathmandu and Lukla Airports

 Then 16 of us were loaded onto a tin bus and driven out to the runway where several two prop planes waited.
 “Twenty minutes,” the lady in charge told us, “stay on the bus.”
 It wasn’t Malaysian heat, but it was pretty close.
-Soon we managed to leak off the bus like fried eggs eager to hop into the frying pan.
+Soon we leaked off the bus like fried eggs, eager to hop into the frying pan.
 I quickly found a place to pee amidst some broken down airplanes, and this would probably be my most luxurious toilet experience over the course of my journey.

-On the plane, I sat across from two Nepalese girls of about six or seven years of age traveling alone, both of whom were delighted to cash in on the sweets that were passed out along with the cotton they gave us to stuff in our ears.
+On the plane, I sat across from two Nepalese girls of about six or seven years of age traveling alone, and delighted to cash in on the sweets that were passed out along with the cotton they gave us to stuff in our ears.

 There were two Germans sporting bow ties.
 One wore wool-blend stretchy light blue pants held up high above his waist with suspenders and a matching coat.
 The other sported a wool scarf.
-I break into a sweat simply describing them.
+I break into a sweat, simply describing them.
 I pegged them for teachers.
-I ran into them later on the trail at one of the earlier stops, I am not sure they had any idea what they were getting themselves int.
+I ran into them later on the trail at one of the earlier stops.
+I am not sure they had any idea what they were getting themselves into.

 We started hiking immediately from the airport.
 We wound our way through Lukla, the starting point of the cobblestone base camp trail past Starbucks.
 Within a few hours, we arrived at our first tea-house where we would spend one night.